ConPaaS-team/conpaas/docs/installation.rst

 terminology.
 There are quite a few flavors configured by default, which can also be customized if needed.

-The list of available flavors can obtained in Horizon by navigating to the *Admin* > *System* > *Flavors* menu.
+The list of available flavors can be obtained in Horizon by navigating to the *Admin* > *System* > *Flavors* menu.
 Using the command line, the same result can be obtained using::